gremlinc5/Crouzet-Slim-EV-Dual-Charger/README.md

 Software is in 0.1 version beta "as is" with no warranty, you can simulate it with Crouzet Soft to understand if you like it.

-On field ChargeTransferFunction.csv needs to be reloaded in Function f(x) blocks, current block is in test mode with timings 1/10.
+On field ChargeTransferFunction.csv needs to be reloaded in Function f(x) blocks, current block is in test mode with timings 1/10 for test purposes.

-Protection addition is needed for EV charging, check with you electrician what you need to protect your home in your country.
+Protection addition is needed for EV charging, check with your electrician what you need to protect your home in your country.